Apprentice

 In 1988, a job listing was posted for a PICK® Programmer.
 The advertisement stated that the language was similar to DOS and offered two weeks of training.
 This was my opportunity to break into the programming industry.
 I submitted a resume that exaggerated my DOS achievements and portrayed my programming work at JCPenney as a significant responsibility.

-I had an interview with Business Operating Systems and Software (BOSS) and was offered the position.
+Business Operating Systems and Software (BOSS) and was offered the position.
 While it was an entry-level job with a salary on the lower side, I was finally involved in work that I genuinely loved, and it offered a steady income.

 The company sold proprietary software for payroll, payables, receivables, and general ledger.
 BOSS was based in Blackwood, NJ, and employed two programmers.
 When they brought me on board, they also hired Sandy, a single mother who graduated Cum Laude in Computer Science.

-After successfully implementing an advanced inventory program, BOSS assigned me my next client.
+After successfully implementing such an advanced inventory program, BOSS assigned me my next client.
 He required a tailored inventory system as well.
 As a retailer for General Cable, he purchased cable in 1,000-foot reels and sold it by the foot.
 IBM had been attempting to manage his inventory for more than a year without success.

 I provided him with an inventory program that monitored the reels of all the various types of cable he sold, while also keeping track of the usage on each reel and even identifying which reels could be classified as scrap.
 Both of my inventory programs were remarkable achievements.